ernstlab/CNEP/README.md

 By default these are the inputs:

-*INPUTBEDDIR* - directory containing bed files for the input features; one bed file for input feature
+*INPUTBEDDIR* - directory containing bed files for the input features or subdirectories containing them; one bed file for input feature

 *featurelist_allinputbeds.txt* -- file containing the list of bed files within INPUTBEDDIR one per line